-Love Love Love is Shht’s debut album and will be released on the 26th of October.
+Love Love Love is Shht’s debut album.
 Each ‘Love’ stands for a different interpretation of the word, in an increasing intensity.

 The first ‘Love’ stands for the contemporary overuse, mostly on social media, which makes the real meaning of the word hollow.
 The second ‘Love’ stands for the love between human beings, be it friends, family or strangers.
 The third ‘Love’ stands for the most sincere and passionate interpretation: the love between lovers.
 The love that is able to crack the shield of the ego, a love supreme.